hbmorrison/qmk_firmware/keyboards/ferris/keymaps/hbmorrison/readme.md

 key as the `Slash/Question mark` key in the base layer.
 The `Grave` key appears beside it, also in a compromise position.

-The `Backslash` / `Pipe` key pair is on the far left and taking up the rest of the left side there are pairs of braces and brackets.
+Most of the left side is taken up by pairs of braces and brackets.
+The `Backslash` / `Pipe` key pair is on the outside of the left side and the `Func Layer` key at the bottom left switches the keyboard into the **function layer**.

 The `Num Layer` key on the outside right thumb key switches the keyboard into the **number layer**.
 The `Shift` and `Enter` keys remain on the inside left and right thumb keys and the outside left thumb key becomes `Base Layer`, which returns the keyboard to the **base layer**.

 As well as emitting their key presses, the `Space` and `Enter` keys will also return the keyboard to the **base layer** when tapped.

 ## Number Layer

 ![Number Layer](https://i.imgur.com/uP7fdmD.png)

-Numbers go along the top row as they do on standard sized keyboards.
+The top row is taken up by numbers as they appear on standard sized keyboards.
 On the right side the navigation keys are arranged on the traditional Vim navigation key locations (`HJKL` in QWERTY keyboards) with the `Home`, `Page Down`, `Page Up` and `End` keys below them.
 The `Delete` and `Insert` keys are on the far right.

 There are a set of `Tab` keys on the left hand side for navigating between tabs and windows: `Ctrl-Tab`, `Alt-Tab` and `Win/Cmd-Tab`.
 On the bottom left the